wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 ## Alerting on Other Alerts

-### Example 1: Alert if another alert is firing, but only for specific source(s)
+### Example 1: Alert On an Alert that Fires from Specific Sources

 Suppose you want to write an alert, Alert A, that only fires when specific sources from Alert B fires.

 - Alert A: `last(ts(~alert.firing.*, source="app-10" and alertName="B"))`

-In this case, Alert A would only fire if `app-10` was firing from Alert B.
+In this case, Alert A fires only if `app-10` was firing from Alert B.

-### Example 2: Alert if more than X sources are firing from another alert
+### Example 2: Alert On an Alert that Fires from a Given Number of Sources

 Suppose you want to write an alert, Alert A, that only fires when Alert B has more than 5 sources firing.

 - Alert A: `last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`

-Suppose you want to write an alert, Alert A, that only fires when Alert B has more than 5 sources firing AND the metric `mem.available` is less than 2.
+Suppose you want to write an alert, Alert A, that fires when Alert B has more than 5 sources firing AND the metric `mem.available` is less than 2.

 - Alert A: `ts(mem.available) < 2 and last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`

-### Example 3: Alert if 2 separate alerts each have at least one firing source
+### Example 3: Alert When 2 Alerts Each Have a Firing Source

 The example below is an alert condition that depends on 2 separate alerts generating the `sourcesFiring` metrics.
-In this case, both alerts that this alert depends on must have at least 1 source firing in order to make this alert fire.
+In this case, both alerts that this alert depends on must have at least 1 source firing to make this alert fire.

 ```
 last(ts(~alert.summary.1493407920928.WARN.sourcesFiring)) > 0 and last(ts(~alert.summary.1493407943926.WARN.sourcesFiring)) > 0
 ```

-### Alert Metric Source Field

-- The `source` field of the `~alert.summary.*` metrics is set to `wavefront`.
-- The `source` field of the `~alert.*firing.*` metrics is the source involved in the alert.
-If the source is empty, the `source` is set to `unknown`.
-You can filter the `~alert.*firing.*` metrics by specifying `source=<source>`.

 ## Referencing Alert Metrics